The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/leveling-guide.md

 - - -

-# 72+: Nascent Chaos enters the arena.
+# Level 72+: Nascent Chaos enters the arena.

 At level 72, we unlock the “Nascent Chaos” buff that triggers every time after using Infuriate.
 This turns our Gauge spenders into a more powerful version of themselves.
 We don’t get the upgraded Fell Cleave yet, though.
 We get the AoE upgrades first.
 Enter “Chaotic Cyclone”.
 Read the tooltip.